Andrew Oldham: Federal judicial service

 On February 12, 2018, President Donald Trump announced his intent to nominate Oldham to an undetermined seat on the United States Court of Appeals for the Fifth Circuit.
 On February 15, 2018, his nomination was sent to the Senate.
-President Trump nominated Oldham to the seat vacated by Judge Edward C. Prado, who had become the United States Ambassador to Argentina.
+President Trump nominated Oldham to the seat vacated by Judge Edward C. Prado, who became the United States Ambassador to Argentina.
 On April 25, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
-On May 24, 2018, his nomination was reported out of the Senate Judiciary Committee by an 11–10 vote.
-On July 17, 2018, the United States Senate voted 50–49 to invoke cloture on his nomination.
+On May 24, 2018, his nomination was reported out of committee by an 11–10 vote.
+On July 17, 2018, the Senate invoked cloture on his nomination by a 50–49 vote.
 On July 18, 2018, his nomination was confirmed by a 50–49 vote.
 He received his judicial commission on July 19, 2018.

+He has been suggested as a potential United States Supreme Court nominee for the second Trump presidency.
+A March 21, 2025 Washington Post op-ed by George Will discussed, with high praise, Oldham's July 2024 opinion for the majority of the Fifth Circuit, sitting en banc, in Consumers Research v.
+FCC.
+Will's piece stated that Oldham "merits promotion to a higher court".
+The Supreme Court overturned the ruling 6-3 on June 27, 2025.